fede183/notes/games/RyuGamePlanSF6.md

 # Agains

 ## Zangief
-- Always store DP, really effective agains this rushes.
+- Always store DP, really effective against this rushes.
-- When he use the "Carge Punch":
+- When he use the "Charge Punch":
     * Try to walk close to him before blocking.
 It will allow to Punishing.
     * Neutral Jump at the right time and punish.
     * Cross Jump and punish.